yuhuan89757/PacPieChart-Android/README.md

   - Use your colors for fill & stroke
   - Add percents
   - Add a background color if needed
-  - Hide or show pie chart with animation (comming soon)
+  - Hide or show pie chart with animation

 Version
 ----